eaedk/Job-Search-Guide/README.md

 ## Repository Contents

-1. [**Questions.md**](interview_questions_for_candidates/Questions.md): This Markdown file contains a curated list of insightful questions to ask during job interviews.
-These questions are designed to help you gather essential information about the role, company culture, opportunities for growth, and more.
+1. [**Questions.md**](interview_questions_for_candidates/Questions.md): This Markdown file contains a curated list of insightful questions for candidates to ask during job interviews.
+These questions are designed to help candidates gather essential information about the role, company culture, opportunities for growth, and more.

-2. [**Additional_Questions.md**](interview_questions_for_candidates/Additional_Questions.md): This supplementary Markdown file provides additional interview questions covering various topics related to the company's operations, culture, and strategic direction.
+2. [**Additional_Questions.md**](interview_questions_for_candidates/Additional_Questions.md): This supplementary Markdown file provides additional interview questions for candidates to ask during job interviews.
+These questions cover various topics related to the company's operations, culture, and strategic direction, allowing candidates to gain deeper insights into the organization.

 ## Roadmap